espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/siganture_verification.md

 #### Signing key

-You must generate the signing keys on the host system, and **it is critical that the same keys used for secure boot are also used here** for signature verification, or that their key digests are stored in efuse for proper verification.**.
-User may generate up to three signature blocks—one for each of the three possible signing keys—using the same signing scheme.
+You must generate the signing keys on the host system, and **it is critical that the same keys used for secure boot are also used here** for signature verification, or that their key digests are stored in efuse for proper verification.
+User may generate up to same number of blocks that are supported in by Secure Boot in the hardware with corresponding signing keys.

 #### Signature Block format